Technical Part 2 - Limited-Slip Differential Types

 Quaife supply differentials to vehicle manufacturers, this includes Ford, GM, Lotus and Chrysler, they are valued for their increased performance, longevity and excellent value.
 Quaife ATB’s vary the torque bias between vehicles as different vehicles suit different bias ratios.
 For example a 2000kg rear wheel drive vehicle will require a different bias ratio to a 1000kg front wheel drive.
 This ensures the ATB will work as effectively as possible for your vehicle.
 Quaife ATB’s never fully lock to provide smoothness at all times.

-Wavetrac differentials offer more modest torque bias ratios of 2.5:1 for their complete range.
-This ensures that the bias ratio is not too extreme and will suit every application without being overly aggressive.
+Wavetrac differentials also use different torque bias ratios depending on the vehicle type, but differ by being able to provide drive when a wheel lifts.
 Wavetrac gets its name from the unique ‘wave’ device in the centre of the differential.
 When a wheel starts to spin, the wave device creates internal load across the differential.
 This internal load stops the wheel from spinning, and diverts torque to the wheel that still has grip.
 Having the ability to prevent wheel spin and divert power whilst still allowing the wheels to spin independently makes them an excellent choice for high powered vehicles such as BMW’s and Mercedes.

 Both Quaife and Wavetrac are excellent ATB’s and work very well on vehicles seeking an improvement in traction and handling.
 It isn’t a question of Quaife vs Wavetrac as they each have traits better suited to certain vehicles and one isn’t better than the other.
 Either ATB makes an excellent addition to modern electronic brake based LSD’s, and will dramatically improve performance.
 We would recommend ATB’s for track cars seeking a less aggressive differential, but still requiring increased traction and improved handling.
 Due to the smoothness, quietness, and reliability they are an excellent choice for a road car seeking more performance.
 They are also a good choice for road vehicles driven in low traction conditions such as snow, ice, gravel, or mud, providing increased grip and therefore safety, to the driver & occupants.